Updated on April 27, 2026

 How to apply

-Gather all documents: passport or identity card, passport photo, registration certificate and proof of your right of free movement
+Gather all required documents: completed application form, valid passport or ID card, biometric passport photo, registration confirmation, and your proof of the right to free movement or family relationship

 Since 01.05.2025 only digital photos are accepted.
 Learn more

-- Digital passport photo at self-service terminal6,00 EUR
+- Digital passport photo at the self-service terminal on site6,00 EUR

 Good to know